Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 * ***Tawīl bātil* (false interpreation)**

 Interpreting the evidences in a wrong way is also not accepted in Islām.
-The Qurān and the *Sunnah* must be understood as the *Sahābah* (رضي‬ الله عنهم‬) and their students understood them.
+The Qurān and the *Sunnah* must be understood as the *Sahābah* (رضي الله عنهم) and their students understood them.
 So whoever brings an interpretation of the evidences of Islām which is not in accordance with the understanding of the *Salaf*, then this is an innovation and misguidance.

 Ibn Mandah (d.
 295h):